Working Papers

 We Don't Talk About Boys: Masculinity Norms Among Adolescents in Brazil [pdf]

-Media: Folha de São Paulo, EconomistAs podcast
+Media: Folha de São Paulo, EconomistAs podcast, World Bank Development Impact

 Masculinity Around the World, [pdf] [video summary] with Victoria Baranov, Ralph de Haas, and Pauline Grosjean